 - $10 keychain with Monkees logo on front, “2011 / 45th Anniversary Tour” on the back (in Hobo, of course)

 So, I thought to myself, since I’m not partying it up on the floor, I’ll just take lots of pictures instead!
-Compromise!
-Ah, but ‘twas not so.
+But that was not to be.
 We were right at the end of the row, which is not a good place for sneaky picture-taking.
 (And they announced twice before the show that taking pictures or video was “strictly prohibited”).
 Sure, it doesn’t disturb other people if I take pictures in my seat (since no one’s behind me), but the camera nazis can easily get to you without them disturbing anybody.
 I took out my camera during one of the first few songs and my mom said, “Maybe not right now”.
 There was also an exit right behind us, so an usher was standing right there the whole time.
 Too bad.

-Another sucky thing about our seats is that four biggish people were in the row in front of us.
+Another sucky thing about our seats is that four big people were in the row in front of us.
 I had to constantly move back and forth around this one woman’s head.
-And I was sitting on my foot the whole time, to raise me up, but it probably didn’t help much.
-Also, our row and the one in front of us were at the same height; our seats weren’t raised at all.
-That’s my biggest peeve about concert seating.
-All seats need to be higher than the row in front of them, dang it!
+And I was sitting on my foot the whole time, to give me a bit of a boost, but it didn’t help much.
+Also, our row and the row in front of us were at the same height; our seats weren’t raised at all.
+That’s my biggest peeve about concert seating; all seats need to be higher than the row in front of them, dang it!

 There was a video screen at the front of our row, but I don’t like watching those.
-I looked occasionally, to see facial expressions, but I mean, I can watch The Monkees on TV at home.
+I looked occasionally, to see facial expressions, but I mean, I can watch The Monkees on TV at home whenever I want.

 The video screen on the stage that showed old clips of The Monkees was nice, but I couldn’t see the top half of it due to the balcony above.
 The video clips I did see were very nice quality and nicely chosen.
 Not much new material, mostly from the show, Head, and (gasp!)
 33 ⅓.

-I was disappointed to not see any wool hats in the crowd.
+I was disappointed to not see any woolhats in the crowd.
 I considered wearing mine, but it’s tricky, since Mike’s not there, so, ehh.
-I wanted to wear something somewhat obscurely Monkees, but couldn’t think of anything, at least not something I already own.
+I wanted to wear something somewhat obscurely Monkees, but I couldn’t think of anything, at least not something I already own.